browserengineering/book/book/preface.md

 Your web browser will "work" every step of the way, and every chapter will build upon the last.[^2] That way, you will also practice growing and improving complex software.
-The text tries to avoid unnecessary changes and refactorings.
+The text tries to avoid unnecessary changes and refactors.
 If you feel particularly interested in some component, you can flesh it out and add missing features without making later chapters more difficult.